1. Handle Request By Controller

 3. Handle Request By Prototype Handler

-In this way, a handler is a prototype class, it means a handler is created when there is a request from an user.
+In this way, a handler is a prototype class, it means a handler is created when there is a new request from an user.
 It's proper to handle a complicated request, when you need a lot of Line of Codes to complete and when you don't want to create a request class

-import static com.example.hello_world.constant.Commands.GREET;
+import static com.example.simple_chat.constant.Commands.HELLO;

 import com.tvd12.ezyfox.bean.annotation.EzyAutoBind;